brahmlower/postgres-virtual-tables/readme.md

 Terminology is important for clear communication.
 Frequently used terms and their exacty meaning are listed here:

-table - A normal postgresql table column - A normal column on a postgres table vtable - A virtual table conceptually defined by data in postgres tables vcolumn - A column on the virtual table
+- table - A normal postgresql table
+- column - A normal column on a postgres table
+- vtable - A virtual table conceptually defined by data in postgres tables
+- vcolumn - A column on the virtual table

 ## Structure

-As of right now, there are four tables, two of which hold the definition for vtables and their structures, and two of which define data within the vtables.
+As of right now, there are three tables, two of which hold the definition for vtables and their structures, and third contains the data within the vtables.

 ### vtable_table